getindata/kedro-vertexai/docs/source/03_getting_started/01_quickstart.md

   -h, --help      Show this message and exit.

 Commands:
-  compile         Translates Kedro pipeline into YAML file with Kubeflow... init            Initializes configuration for the plugin list-pipelines  List deployed pipeline definitions run-once        Deploy pipeline as a single run within given experiment. schedule        Schedules recurring execution of latest version of the... ui              Open VertexAI Pipelines UI in new browser tab
+  compile         Translates Kedro pipeline into JSON file with VertexAI... init            Initializes configuration for the plugin list-pipelines  List deployed pipeline definitions run-once        Deploy pipeline as a single run within given experiment... schedule        Schedules recurring execution of latest version of the... ui              Open VertexAI Pipelines UI in new browser tab
 ```

-## Build the docker image to be used on Kubeflow Pipelines runs
+## Build the docker image to be used in Vertex AI Pipelines runs
 First, initialize the project with `kedro-docker` configuration by running:

 ```